Alik Ismail-Zadeh: Organizational activities

 Alik Ismail-Zadeh is active in promoting science research, science excellency and science for society worldwide.
 From 2018 to 2021, Ismail-Zadeh served as (inaugural) secretary-general of the International Science Council (ISC).
-Also, he was (inaugural) chair of the ISC Awards Programme Committee, and currently he is a senior adviser to the ISC governing board (2021–2024).
+Also, he was (inaugural) chair of the ISC Awards Programme Committee.
+Currently, he is Vice-Chair of the ISC Fellowship Council and Chair of the Scientific Committee of the Integrated Research on Disaster Risk Programme jointly co-sponsored by ISC and United Nations Office for Disaster Risk Reduction (UNDRR).

 Ismail-Zadeh was elected secretary-general of the International Union of Geodesy and Geophysics (IUGG) in 2007, and served the union for 12 years in this capacity (until 2019).
 He also served the union as chair of the IUGG Commission on Geophysical Risk and Sustainability (2003–2007).
 He is chair of the IUGG Commission on Mathematical Geophysics (2019–2027).
 He has been a member of the scientific council of the UNESCO East African Institute for Fundamental Research (EAIFR), Kigali, Rwanda, since 2018.

 He was a founding member and the (inaugural) governing board member of the European Association for the Promotion of Science and Technology (EuroScience); (inaugural) president of the Natural Hazards Section of the American Geophysical Union (AGU); chair of the Committee on Sergei Soloviev Medal on Natural Hazards of the European Geosciences Union (EGU); chair of the steering committee of GeoUnions grouped under the International Science Council; and council member of the UNESCO International Geoscience Program.
 He served the Comprehensive Nuclear-Test-Ban Treaty Organization [CTBTO], the Group on Earth Observations [GEO], the United Nations Office for Disaster Risk Reduction [UNDRR] and the United Nations International Year of Planet Earth [IYPE; 2007-2009] in various capacities.